 If no priest is present, this is omitted.
-The people sing "Glory..." or "Christ is Gory..." or "Ch risen..." "...Give the blessing" is omitted in either case.
+The people sing "Glory..." or "Christ is risen..." and "Lord, have mercy" three times.

+"...Give the blessing" is omitted in either case.

 Response: Glory to the Father, and to the Son, and to the Holy Spirit, now and ever, and forever.
 Amen.
 Lord, have mercy.
 Lord, have mercy.
 Lord, have mercy.
 Give the blessing.